Online Fundraising "Worst" Practices

 · Not having a website.
 (Many nonprofits, and businesses for that matter, don’t have websites.
 I get it.
 But nowadays they are cheap and easy to maintain after setting them up.
 You are leaving money on the table if you don’t have one and you are reaching fewer people, thereby shortchanging your mission.)

 · Not having good visuals or videos in your communications.
-(Spend some time, even if you must use a free stock photography site like unsplash.com)
+(Spend some time on this, even if you must use a free stock photography site like unsplash.com.)

 · Not collecting the info you need from your supporters on the website.
 (You will want multiple ways to reach your donors and you may want to advertise to them later through Facebook.
 Install a pixel tracker).